livz/livz.github.io/_posts/2017-06-29-exploring-prefetch-part-1.md

 of the location where the application was run and the .PF extension.
 To understand how this hash is generated, check this very in-depth [Hexacorn blog post](http://www.hexacorn.com/blog/2012/06/13/prefetch-hash-calculator-a-hash-lookup-table-xpvistaw7w2k3w2k8/).

-**_This is important!_** The name of the corresponding .pf file depends on the path of the application.
+> The name of the corresponding .pf file depends on the path of the application.

 ## Prefetch settings
 The prefetch related settings are held in the following registry key: